chainrand/chainrand-demo/README.md

    ```
    The script automatically ignores generated content and private files like `.env`.

-   You can also do it manually, but do make sure to remove and private files.
+   You can also do it manually, but do make sure to remove any private files.

 5. Mint a Chainrand NFT at [https://chainrand.io/#/mint](https://chainrand.io/#/mint).